Victorian walnut table with serpentine and inlaid top - antique

 Victorian walnut table with a serpentine and inlaid top, standing on a shaped and carved column ending with 3 cabriolet legs, all in a domestic condition.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign.
 It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally exude glamour and play a significant role in luxury.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly representative pieces of furniture designed to literally shimmer with brilliance and play a significant role in luxury.
 Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much influence the Baroque style had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+Renaissance style was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and reliefs were used.
+These products were quite distinctive but also opened up new possibilities, such as the construction of sideboards or broadly defined chest furniture.
 Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

 Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French craftsmen.
+Currently, many global brands reproduce furniture made in this style, taking inspiration from Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for an elegant antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character in each nation.
+This is especially important when searching for the right elegant antique for your interior.

 The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence to the actual description and photos.
+And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details